WHAT IS A BUSINESS IMPROVEMENT DISTRICT (BID)?

 DO ALL BUSINESSES HAVE TO CONTRIBUTE?

-Yes, all businesses/organisations that pay business rates for premises within the Sandyford BID are liable to pay the BID contribution during the five year term of the BID.
+YES, all businesses/organisations that pay business rates for premises within the Sandyford BID area are liable to pay the BID contribution as per legislation under the Local Government Business Improvement Districts Act 2006.

 CAN YOU GUARANTEE MY CONTRIBUTION WILL BE SPENT LOCALLY?